Some unusual food pairings for tea

 Finally, on a more virtuous, healthy note may I suggest you try sipping a cup of green tea with porridge?
 I pile my bowl with almonds, cranberries, an orange and often some coconut shreddings and it makes a perfect start to the day!

-Signe Johansen is a food anthropologist and cookery writer with her own blog Scandilicious.
+Signe Johansen is a food and drink writer and author of Spirited: how to create easy, fun drinks at home.
 This article was first published in 2007